jrichardsz/jrichardsz.github.io/_posts/2018-01-24-devops-with-git-and-jenkins-using-webhooks.md

 # (02) Jenkins user and password.

 To use as basic authentication in url, we need some user created in jenkins server.
+Just create one user or use your admin user only for test.

 In subsequent posts I show my plugin which does not need authentication.